George Vernon (USA)

 Dr. Marek Beneš (Czech Republic)

-In March 2018 some classes on Industrial Property Law will be taught by Marek Beneš.
+In March 2018 some classes on Industrial Property Law were taught by Marek Beneš.
 Mr. Marek Beneš is a member of the Industrial Property Department at Metropolitan University Prague, where he teaches copyright law and copyright aspects of media communication.
 He graduated from the Charles University in Prague (Law) and from the Metropolitan University Prague (Legal specialisation in industrial property).
 He has worked at the Industrial Property Office of the Czech Republic and as a lawyer for the public service broadcaster Czech Radio.
 On behalf of the Czech Radio he participated in the Legal and Public Affairs Committee of the European Broadcasting Union.
 He is currently (since 2011) the Director of Metropolitan University Prague.
 His research interests cover copyright law, trademark law, and broadcasting law.
 As a Ph.D. candidate at Pavol Jozef Šafárik University in Košice, he currently focuses on civil law aspects of radio broadcasting.

 Felix Steffek (JK, Germany)